Greppen: Schools

 There has been a village primary school in Greppen since 1809, which is attended by students in Kindergarten through grade 6.
 There are 8 students in Kindergarten and 84 students in the elementary grades.
 Students in grades 7 and above attend school in neighboring Weggis.
 The principal is Ruth Steiert-Hurschler.

 The entire Swiss population is generally well educated.
-In Greppen about 81.9% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
+In Greppen about 81.9% of the population (between age 25 and 64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).

 Attractions

-In the 14th century the holy order of St. Wendelin was established, and a village chapel of St. Wendelin was built between 1483-85.
+In the 14th century the holy order of St. Wendelin was established, and a village chapel of St. Wendelin was built between 1483 and 1485.
 This church had to yield to the parish church of St. Wendelin in about 1645.
 There is an annual pilgrimage to Greppen on October 20.
 The relatively intact village quality of Greppen has put it on the Inventar schützenswerter Ortschaften, or the "Inventory of protected communities."